-As the temperatures drop, South Carolinians tend to turn on space heaters or enjoy the warmth of a fireplace.
-With that in mind, State Fire Marshal Jonathan Jones is urging residents to be extra cautious, as this time of year is historically dangerous for residential fires and fire deaths.
+With colder temperatures at night and winter approaching next week, State Fire Marshal Jonathan Jones is urging citizens to be especially careful, as this time of year is historically dangerous for residential fires and fire deaths.

 "Each season brings with it changes in the weather and temperature," Jones said.
 "However, the risk of fire always increases any time heaters are turned on and fireplaces are in use.
-As such, we need to remain vigilant about fire safety.
-Especially since our statistics reveal more home fires occur during the winter months than during any other part of the year."
+As such, we need to remain vigilant about fire safety, especially since we have seen, and our statistics reveal, more home fires occur during the winter months than during any other part of the year."

-Historically, 80-85% of fire fatalities occur in home fires and approximately half of heating-related deaths occur during the winter months (December through February).
-In our state, during last year's winter months, six heating-related fires resulted in six fire deaths.
+Historically, 80-85 percent of fire fatalities occur in home fires, and approximately two-thirds of heating-related deaths occur during the winter months (December through February).
+In our state, during last year's winter months, eight heating-related fires resulted in nine fire deaths.

 South Carolinians can reduce their risks of becoming a fire casualty by identifying potential hazards.
-Jones offers the following tips to keep homes and families safe this winter season:
+Chief Jones offers the following tips to keep homes and families safe this winter season:

 - Only use kerosene heaters and space heaters according to the manufacturer's instructions.
-Inspect electric heaters for cracked or broken plugs.
+Inspect the electric heaters for cracked or broken plugs.
 If frayed, worn, or damaged, do not use the heater.
 Also, never use either to dry wet clothing. - Space heaters need space.
 Keep the unit on a flat surface at least three feet away from anything that can burn.
-Use this "three feet rule" and don't let pets or children play too close to the heater. - o Never leave heaters unattended. - o Refuel a kerosene heater outdoors. - Always plug an electric space heater directly into the wall, not an extension cord or power strip; unplug when not in use. - Heating pads and electric blankets also pose a fire risk especially if more than 10 years old.
+Use the "three-feet rule" and don't let pets or children play too close to the heater. - Never leave heaters unattended. - Refuel a kerosene heater outdoors and only use kerosene fuel. - Always plug an electric space heater directly into the wall, not an extension cord or power strip; unplug when not in use. - Heating pads and electric blankets also pose a fire risk especially if more than 10 years old.
 Don't place anything on top of either one while in use this includes other blankets or pets.
-Never fold electric blankets or use while sleeping. - Make sure the fireplace has a sturdy screen to stop sparks from flying into the room.
+Never fold electric blankets or use them while sleeping. - Make sure the fireplace has a sturdy screen to stop sparks from flying into the room.
 Only burn seasoned and dried wood.
-During the upcoming holiday season, avoid hanging decorations around the fireplace area.
-Never burn wrapping paper in a fireplace; it burns too fast and hot to be controlled.
-Wait until ashes are cool before putting them in a metal container.
+Wait until the ashes are cool before putting them in a metal container.
 Keep the container a safe distance away from your home.
-Never put ashes in a cardboard box or bag. - Chimneys should be cleaned and inspected every year by a qualified professional.
-If not, they can become filled with combustible layers of creosote. - Do not use the kitchen stove or oven to heat the home.
-Neither are designed to heat large areas, and the element may fail causing a fire.
-Never leave food cooking on the stove unattended.
+Never put ashes in a cardboard box or bag. - Have chimneys cleaned and inspected each year by a qualified professional.
+If not, they can become filled with combustible layers of creosote.